 A P&ID diagram is a complex representation of the various production units found in a plant.

 It is used by people from different disciplines.

 The main users of the document after the start-up of the plant are the process technicians and instrument and electrical, mechanical, safety, and engineering personnel.

-This section will aid in solving the long existing and continuing problem of confusing information on P&IDs.
-The fact that there is confusion can be understood because there really is no universal, national or international, multidiscipline standard that covers the development and content of P&ID and specifies what information should be included on a P&ID or even, for that matter, the meaning of the letters P&ID.
+This section will aid in solving the long existing and continuing problem of confusing information on PIDs.
+The fact that there is confusion can be understood because there really is no universal, national or international, multidiscipline standard that covers the development and content of P&ID and specifies what information should be included on a P and ID or even, for that matter, the meaning of the letters P and ID.

 All control function directly connected to the process shall be shown on P&ID.

-The P&ID diagram a graphic index of all the main process equipment, and all the main sections of pipe instruments, and shows their functional relationships.
+The P and ID diagram is a graphic index of all the main process equipment, and all the main sections of pipe instruments, and shows their functional relationships.